AbsaOSS/cobrix/README.md

 #### VB header examples (have both BDW and RDW headers)

 It is harder to determine if a BDW header is big- or little-endian since BDW header bytes can be all non-zero.
-But for VB format RDWs follow BDWs and endiness.
-You can determine the endiness from an RDW, and use the same option for BDW.
+However, for the VB format, RDWs follow BDWs and endianness.
+You can determine the endianness from an RDW and apply the same option for BDW.

 |               Header example             |                           Description                           |       Options  |
 | ---------------------------------------- |:--------------------------------------------------------------- | :----------------